 - Medical Records will be maintained in electronic format for the duration of time required by California State law.

-- You may obtain a copy of your records at any time in digital format or as a printed copy.
-Charges apply for copies of your medical records.
+- You may obtain a copy of your records at any time in a printed copy.
+Your first copy is Free and charges apply for additional copies of your medical records.

-- Employees at HTMC may contact and disclose medical information to the persons listed as guardians and emergency contacts, without additional notification or permission from you, the patient.
+- Employees at HMC may contact and disclose medical information to the persons listed as guardians and emergency contacts, without additional notification or permission from you, the patient.